jose-delarosa/container-images/openmanage74/README.md

 ## Configuration

-  - please note this container has to be run in 'privilged' mode so that host hardware can be exposed to it.
+  - please note container has to run in 'privilged' mode so that the host hardware is exposed to it.
   - exposed port 1311
   - default command: `/opt/dell/srvadmin/sbin/srvadmin-services.sh start`
   - login credentials: root / password